phiresky/joint-multilingual-speech-recognition-and-language-id/talk/talk.md

 - Same latin characters are used for multiple languages, while others (RU, CH, JP) get their own character set
     - Try transliterating them to Latin?

-## Future Work?
+## Future Work (Opinion)

-- Does not work in realtime (without complete input utterance)
+- Does not work online (without complete input utterance)
     - Bidirectional LSTM in encoder
         - Could try one directional, but Language ID would completely break
         - aggregate limited number of future frames (e.g. add 500ms latency between input and output)
-    - Does CTC work in real time?
     - Attention does not work in realtime
+    - CTC should work online

 # Thank you for your _attention_